tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

   We now know that the binary will modify some instructions before executing them, and this can be revealed by statically analysis the instructions following `call 0x40400`.
 To get an intuition about what is going on, we extract a partial *control flow graph* from the trace of Reven; the following graph is constructed from a trace of 10.000.000 instructions starting from `0x402048`.

   ![Partial control flow graph](./F4b_cfg_n.png)
-  (this is a high-resolution image, one may click to it to observe the details)
+  (this is a high-resolution image, click on it to observe the details)

   *The control flow graph given by Reven is partial since it is constructed based on the dynamic trace computed from running program with a concrete input, but it gives at least some information about which kind of code that we deal with.*